The American Civil War: A tale of two Americas

 The war then shifted to the Eastern Theater, where the Union and Confederate armies fought several major battles.

-At the Second Battle of Bull Run, which occurred between the 28th to the 30th of August 1862, there were over 24,000 casualties, and led to another Confederate victory.
+At the Second Battle of Bull Run, which occurred between the 28th and the 30th of August 1862, there were over 24,000 casualties, and it led to another Confederate victory.

-The Confederate forces won another series of key victories at the Battle of Fredericksburg on the 13th of December 1862, and the Battle of Chancellorsville on the 30th & 31st of May 1863.
+The Confederate forces won another series of key victories at the Battle of Fredericksburg on the 13th of December 1862, and the Battle of Chancellorsville on the 30th and 31st of May 1863.

-Then, in 1864, General William Tecumseh Sherman led a successful campaign against the Confederacy, culminating in the capture of Atlanta.
+Then, from May 7 to September 2, 1864, General William Tecumseh Sherman led a successful campaign against the Confederacy, culminating in the capture of Atlanta.

 This victory helped Abraham Lincoln win reelection in 1864.
 Following this, Lincoln managed to pass the Thirteenth Amendment to the Constitution through Congress, which officially abolished slavery forever.